 Both brokerage houses offer a lot of value to prospective customers.
 They provide impressive independent 3rd party investment research from most top

 rated research firms as well as rich selection of investment products for clients to choose from.
 There are also good banking services available

 However, both companies are too expensive for 2016.
 Compare their pricing to $7 stock/ETF commission and $17 mutual fund rate charged by the fellow "Big 5" brokerage -

 Scottrade (review), or $5 stock/ETF commission and $10 mutual fund rate offered at

 the 6th largest brokerage house in the U.S. - TradeKing (review).
 We see no good reasons

-to overpay a brokerage company for many years, and loose a substantial amount of hard-earned money to commissions and fees.
+to overpay a broker for many years, and loose a substantial amount of hard-earned money to commissions and fees.

 Review discount online brokerage firms comparison: Etrade or Fidelity Investments?
 Differences between investment companies.
 Recommendation for stocks, options, ETFs, mutual funds, bonds investors.
 Fidelity versus Etrade for beginner